 No matter what people read or see in the news, when that phishing email lands in the inbox, they honestly don't know what separates that email from a real communication.
 In order to improve phishing awareness, companies should regularly test employees with fake phishing emails.
 This method enables employees to recognize what is real and what is a phishing attack.

 No matter how secure a company's IT security platform is, the company is only as secure as its user base.
 Unfortunately, compromised credentials represent the vast majority of hacks (over 90%) and phishing and spear phishing attacks are responsible for the majority of those breaches.
 So, with all the investment capital devoted to securing IT infrastructure, how can companies prevent employees from opening phishing emails?
 The best answer is continuous, hands-on employee education.

-Abhish Saha is a payment specialist at MerchantSuite.
+Abhish Saha is the Chief Product Officer at Linkly.
 Throughout his twenty year career, he has been involved in consultations with some of the largest Australian and global businesses in Online Retail, Government Agencies and Billers.
 He has in-depth experience in leading developments across eCommerce, Technology, Business Banking, Risk Management, Security and Payment Gateways.

 Securing against phishing attacks requires businesses to keep up with the ever evolving threat of phishing.